iKeenRosal/eth_vue/README.md

 # vue-do-game

 ### Working functionality
-0. Adding new game - some validation
+0. Adding new game - form, submission, some validation
+1. Edit existing game - form
+2. Search game - form
-1. Listing games
+3. Listing games

 ### Current Status
 0. Need validation on add new game so that identical game cannot be added